AI Personal Learning

 Now that we've extracted the text and images from the magazine, created embeds for them, added them to Weaviate, and set up our similarity search, I'm going to add it to the overall retrieval pipeline.
 In this example, I'm going to use LangGraph. the user will ask a question about this magazine, and the pipeline will answer that question.
 Now that all the work is done, this part is as easy as setting up a typical retrieval pipeline using regular text.

 I've abstracted some of the logic we discussed in the previous section into other modules.
-Here's an example of how I've integrated it into the LangGraph pipeline.
+Here's how I've integrated it into the LangGraph Examples in the pipeline.

 messages: Annotated[Sequence[BaseMessage], add_messages]